tomysaman/d2-compendium/README.md

 - Run completely local.
 No database, use json as storage.
 - Rune words
   - Filter by item type, by runes (one or more), or by number of sockets
-  - Sort by required level,
+  - Sort by required level, category, no. of socket, or name
   - Filter by game/expansion, or by ladder/non-ladder
 - More to be added